Are You Confusing Wants and Needs? Let’s Find Out!

 You may want a new car to make life easier or enjoy driving in style.
 It is not needed for survival, but it adds comfort and convenience.

-A new laptop might also feel like an upgrade instead of fixing the old one.
-You could desire faster speeds or better features for leisure or work.
-Video games are another example, offering fun and entertainment, but not essential for daily living.
+A new laptop may feel like an upgrade rather than fixing the old one.
+You may want faster speeds or more advanced features for leisure or work.
+Video games are another example: they offer fun and entertainment but are not essential to daily life.

 Key Differences Between Wants and Needs